bigfuckinalgo/distancematrix/README.md

 ## Running the script

 `python3 matrix.py` runs the script that calls the Bing Maps distance API and writes the distance matrix JSON.
 For this to work, the file specified within `with open("kl_b-junioren_niedersachsen.json", "r") as f:` has to be presented (We can't share this input data on GitHub, due to requirements by the Challenge provider).

-## CSV output

-Originally this script was developed with a CSV file as output, but we preferred to have JSON as both input and output.
-However, the lines of code to (also) create a CSV are still included in the file - just commented out.